 Farro is a staple in Europe, commonly and presently grown in Italy, one of the major producers.
-This whole grain is a favorite of vegetarians and is a great source of healthy nutrients.
-Nutty in flavor as do many other grains, its texture is chewy and puffs up like rice when cooked.
+This whole grain is a favorite of vegetarians and is an excellent source of healthy nutrients.
+Nutty in flavor, as do many other grains, its texture is chewy and puffs up like rice when cooked.
 One single grain looks like a giant grain of brown rice.

 Similar to many grains, Farro is easy to cook and high in fiber.
 It is a versatile grain that can be added to soup, salads and served as a side dish.
 It is even prepared as a hot breakfast, like oatmeal.

 Here is a comparison of the nutritional value of farro and rice:

 |Protein||7 grams||4 grams|

 |Fiber||8 grams||3 grams|

 |Fat||2 grams||0 grams|

 As you can see, farro is a better source of protein, fiber, iron, and calcium than rice.

 Other benefits of farro: